Item added to cart

 1. Preheat oven to 450 degrees Fahrenheit (230 degrees Celsius).

-2. Melt butter in a small pan, then combine with salt, pepper, and olive oil.
-Once combined, brush mixture all over turkey, both sides.
+2. Melt butter in a small pan.
+Add salt, pepper, and olive oil, and then brush the mixture all over the turkey on both sides.

-3. Arrange garlic, onion, celery, orange, thyme, and rosemary around the turkey, and pour white wine into bottom of the baking tray.
-This will also help to season any gravy you make later!
+3. Arrange the garlic, onion, celery, orange, thyme, and rosemary around the turkey.
+Pour white wine into the bottom of the baking tray.
+This will also help season any gravy you make later!

-4. Place turkey in oven for 20 minutes, then lower heat to 350°F (176°C) for at least one hour.
-Cook until the skin is golden brown, and the thickest part of the breast reads 165°F (74°C).
+4. Place the turkey in the oven for 20 minutes, then lower the heat to 350°F (176°C) for at least one hour.
+Cook until the skin is golden brown and the thickest part of the breast reads 165°F (74°C).

 5. Remove from oven and let rest for 30 minutes before slicing and serving.